 Can I get rid of cable and just stream?

-While streaming has its advantages, it’s important to acknowledge a few potential downsides.
-Streaming services require a stable internet connection, so if your internet goes down, you may lose access to your favorite shows.
+While streaming offers numerous benefits, it’s important to consider potential drawbacks.
+One major concern is the need for a stable and fast internet connection.
+Without a reliable internet service, streaming can be frustrating due to buffering and poor video quality.
 Additionally, some live events, such as sports games or breaking news, may not be readily available on streaming platforms.

 In conclusion, cutting the cord and relying solely on streaming services is a viable option for many individuals seeking a more flexible and cost-effective entertainment experience.
-However, it’s crucial to assess your internet capabilities and viewing preferences before making the switch.
-With the ever-expanding range of streaming platforms available, there’s likely a combination of services that can cater to your specific needs and preferences.
+However, it’s crucial to assess your internet capabilities and consider any specific content needs, such as live events, before making the switch.
+With the right setup, streaming can provide a diverse and personalized entertainment experience that caters to your preferences.